What Is the Most Expensive Gemstone in the World?

 Value factor no. 1

-Burma for ruby, Kashmir for sapphire, Colombia for emerald: a certified origin can multiply the value of a stone by two to ten times.
+Burma for the ruby, Kashmir for the sapphire, Colombia for the emerald: certified origin can multiply the value of a stone by two to ten times.

 Untreated = absolute premium

-A certified untreated stone is consistently worth far more than a similar treated one.
-Heating for sapphire and ruby, oiling for emerald, are common practices but reduce value.
+A certified untreated stone is consistently worth far more than a similar treated stone.
+Heat treatment for sapphire and ruby, and oiling for emerald, are common but value-depreciating practices.

 70% of value